 The aim of this preface is to give a short background of the CRIOP methodology to the users and describe how and why the new version has been developed and validated.
 The main goal has been to develop a methodology based on user needs, requirements, and experience.
 Use of CRIOP is based on Action Research (AR) as described by Greenwood and Levin (2006), i.e. a participatory approach to improvements that involves collaboration between researchers and stakeholders to address real-world problems and create practical solutions.
-This is in line with the principles in HOP, Dekker& Conklin (2014).
 The first version of CRIOP was published in 1990.
 The scope included a scenario and general checklist for evaluation of Offshore Control Centres.
 The focus of the methodology was on the human aspects in terms of conditions for successful crisis handling.